viamrobotics/viam-cpp-sdk/BUILDING.md

 Option 1. makes more sense for [building against the SDK](#building-against-the-sdk) as you would in module development.
-There we use `conan` to get the SDK's dependencies, and to  build, install, and package the SDK, which can then be consumed by declaring it as a `conan` dependency.
+There we use `conan` to get the SDK's dependencies, and then to  build, install, and package the SDK, which can then be consumed by declaring it as a `conan` dependency.